 automobile.drive()

-As a result, the output on your computer screen will read, “I’m driving a red Sedan.”
+As a result, the output on your screen will read, “I’m driving a red Sedan,” demonstrating how creating an instance, calling methods, and working with attributes all fit together in object-oriented programs.

 A vector illustration of a stylized red car, representing the implementation or instance of a car class in object-oriented programming.